![]() |

 STANDARD BRONZE TURKEY

-The Standard Bronze has been the most popular turkey variety for most of American history.
-It originated from crosses between the domestic turkeys brought by European colonists to the Americas and the eastern wild turkeys they found upon their arrival.
-The hybrid vigor of this cross resulted in larger and more vigorous turkey stocks than European birds.
-These birds were also much tamer than wild turkeys.
-The coppery, bronze-colored metallic sheen, which gives the variety its name, was part of the inheritance from its wild ancestors.
+The Bronze was the most popular turkey variety for most of American history.
+Turkeys were originally taken to Europe by Spanish explorers who got them from the indigenous people during their North American exploration in the 1500s.
+In Europe they became a popular meat bird.
+These domestic turkeys returned to North America with early colonizers of New England, and were crossed with the Eastern wild turkeys they found upon their arrival.
+The hybrid vigor of this cross resulted in larger and more vigorous turkeys than the European birds.
+From those crosses, the modern variety of Bronze turkey was developed.
+The coppery, bronze-colored metallic sheen, which gives the variety its name, was also part of the inheritance from its wild ancestors.

-Bronze-type turkeys were known by the late 1700s, but the name “Bronze” did not formally appear until the 1830s.
-Throughout the 1800s, breeders standardized the Bronze, and occasional crosses were made back to the wild turkey.
-The Bronze variety was recognized by the American Poultry Association in 1874.
+Bronze-type turkeys were known by the late 1700s, and breeders standardized them throughout the 1800s.
+Occasional crosses were made back to the wild turkey during these early years.
+The name “Bronze” was first used in the 1830s for the Point Judith (RI) Bronze, but ultimately was used for all birds of this type.
+The Bronze variety was recognized by the American Poultry Association Standard of Perfection in 1874.

-The status of this variety has changed dramatically during the past century.
-In the early 1900s, a broader breasted Bronze turkey was introduced from England into Canada, and then into the northwestern United States.
-These were crossed with larger, faster-growing U.S. stocks, and the resulting bird, the Broad Breasted Bronze, became the commercial variety of choice.
-Further selection improved meat production, especially that of breast meat, growth rate, and other performance qualities.
+The status of standard-bred Bronze turkeys changed dramatically during the past century.
+In the early 1900s, a broader-breasted Bronze turkey was introduced from England into Canada, and then into the northwestern United States.
+These were crossed with larger, faster-growing US stocks, and the resulting bird, the Broad-Breasted Bronze, became the commercial variety of choice.
+Further selection improved growth rate, meat production, especially that of breast meat, and other performance qualities.
 At the same time, changes in conformation, especially the shortening of the legs and the keel, nearly eliminated their ability to mate naturally.
-For this reason, most Broad Breasted Bronze turkeys have been artificially inseminated since the 1960s.
-Beginning in the 1960s the Broad Breasted Bronze was replaced by the Broad Breasted White turkey.
-Processors favored the white-feathered variety because it produced a cleaner-looking carcass.
-Today, the Broad Breasted Bronze is no longer used by the turkey industry, but it is promoted for seasonal, small-scale production.
+For this reason, nearly all Broad Breasted Bronze turkeys are artificially inseminated.

-Naturally mating, long-lived, slow-growing strains of Bronze turkeys, known as the Standard Bronze, have been left even further behind by the turkey industry.
-A few tenacious breeders maintained small flocks, participating in poultry shows, and raising a few for family and friends.
-The Bronze was not used for commercial production for decades until the early 21st century, when renewed interest in biological fitness, survivability, and superior flavor captured consumer interest and created a growing market niche.
+Naturally mating, long-lived, slow-growing strains of Bronze turkeys, known as standard-bred Bronze, were left even further behind by the turkey industry.
+A few tenacious breeders maintained small flocks, participated in poultry shows, and raised a few for family and friends.
+The Bronze was little used until the early 21st century, when The Livestock Conservancy and its partners launched a successful effort to renew interest in the biological fitness, survivability, and superior flavor of heritage turkeys.
+This effort captured consumer interest and created a market niche that continues to grow.

 Did you know: